just-hms/elephant/README.md

 Alternatively, download the precompiled binary from the [latest](https://github.com/just-hms/elephant/releases/latest) release and move it to your system's `PATH`

-## Setting up shell integration
+---

-> Install https://github.com/junegunn/fzf to use keybindings
+2. Set up shell integration (used to intercept the history)

 Add the following line to your shell configuration file.